Meet our Kaizen Promotion Office (KPO)Team!

 Rachel enjoys and is passionate about her interactions with people and has greatly valued and embraced opportunities she’s had to serve in the industries she has worked in.
 She deeply values her faith and spending quality time with family and friends.

-On her days off, Yuri is working on her master’s degree or is relaxing by taking walks, cooking, and spending time with her husband, family, and friends.
+Yuri spends her days off working on her master’s degree, relaxing by taking walks, cooking, and spending time with her newborn, husband, family, and friends.